-The actor and director Sven-Eric Bechtolf was born in Darmstadt in 1957 and trained at the Salzburg Mozarteum.
-Engagements as an actor have taken him to the Zurich Schauspielhaus, the Bochum Schauspielhaus, the Thalia Theatre in Hamburg, the Vienna Burgtheater, the Almeida Theatre in London and elsewhere.
-For his performance as Friedrich Hofreiter in Andrea Breth’s production of Schnitzler’s Das weite Land (Undiscovered Country) at the 2002 Salzburg Festival he was awarded the Nestroy Theatre Prize, which he had already received the previous year for his performance in Luc Bondy’s production of Yasmina Reza’s Drei Mal Leben (Life x 3) at the Burgtheater.
-He played the Good Companion and Devil in Christian Stückl’s production of Jedermann in 2007 and 2008.
-In 2010 he received the Albin Skoda Ring in 2010.
+Actor and director Sven-Eric Bechtolf was born in Darmstadt in 1957 and trained at the Mozarteum in Salzburg.
+His engagements as an actor have taken him to the Zurich Schauspielhaus, the Bochum Schauspielhaus, the Thalia Theatre in Hamburg, the Burgtheater in Vienna, the Almeida Theatre in London and the Ruhrtriennale.
+He was awarded the Nestroy Theatre Prize in 2002 for his performance as Friedrich Hofreiter in Andrea Breth’s production of Schnitzler’s Das weite Land at the 2002 Salzburg Festival and in 2001 for his appearance in Luc Bondy’s 2000 production of Yasmina Reza’s Life×3 at the Burgtheater.
+He played the Good Companion and the Devil in Christian Stückl’s production of Jedermann at the 2007 and 2008 Salzburg Festivals.
+He received the Albin Skoda Ring in 2010.